CDCgov/trusted-intermediary/README.md

 ### Deploying

+### Environment Configurations
+A .env file can be used for easier setup.
+The `.env.example` file (located in the  root) can be copied to `app/` as '.env' with the appropriate values entered.

 #### Initial Azure and GitHub Configuration

 There is minimal set-up to do to get Terraform squared away before you can run the Terraform commands in